 A workspace collaborator has access to all of the bases in a workspace (at a specified permission level).
 If you have a team of people who need to collaborate together on multiple bases, you should consider making a workspace to make collaboration easier.
 If there are people who need to work on only some of the bases in your workspace, you should consider making those people base collaborators instead.
+For more information on how collaborators affect your billing, see this article.

 This short video will show you how to add a member to a workspace.
 (Note that at the time this video was made, Airtable referred to workspaces as "teams.")

 For further details, read on!
-(You can also learn more about collaborators and permission levels in the collaboration guide.)
+You can also learn more about collaborators and permission levels in the collaboration guide.

 You can also select the permission level for the workspace collaborator, and add a message.
 The person you're inviting will see the message in their email invite.